padok-team/docs-terraform-guidelines/terraform/donts.md

 ### Drawbacks

-- One backend for all environment, so no isolation between environments.
+- One backend for all environments, so no isolation between environments.
 - One version for all environment, so no immutable infrastructure.
 - You cannot know the number of workspaces (or environments) just by reading the code.
 - Brings confusion in which workspace the `terraform apply` command is performed, and so, can induce mistaking prod and non-prod environments.